Are you gearing up for a trip to Lisbon, Portugal?

 Many tourists make the trip to Belem just to visit the Pastéis de Belém bakery on Rua de Belem, 5 minutes from Jeronimos Monastery.
 They come for the gooey egg custard tart known as the pastel de nata.

-There’s so much to do in Belem, I’m not sure why you’d waste your time there.
-Unless you’re desperately hungry or are a foodie determined to compare these tarts with other (probably very similar) tarts you’ve had elsewhere.
+Unless you’re desperately hungry or are a foodie determined to compare these tarts with other tarts you’ve had elsewhere, I’d skip it.

 8. Belem Tower